I want to buy a Raspberry Pi 3 cheaply

 But this is not the price we pay

-ModMyPi is a shopping site run by a UK company, so the price is 29.99 pounds including UK tax, but as we are overseas, we are not required to pay UK tax.
+ModMyPi is a shopping site operated by a company based in the UK, so the price of £29.99 includes UK taxes.
+However, we, being overseas, are not obligated to pay UK taxes.

 If we recalculate using the current exchange rate, it comes to 4,067 yen, which means you can buy it for over 1,000 yen cheaper!